 Store cleaned wool fabric in airtight bags or containers with tight-fitting lids.
 When folding, add white tissue paper between folds to prevent wrinkling.

 Add mothballs to the container.
 Do NOT put them directly on the fabric.
 Hang them in small loosely woven cloth bags near the fabric.
 Clothing will need to be aired out after removing from storage to remove the mothball odour.

-The same chemistry that makes wool fiber resilient and durable and lets it breathe and shed wrinkles also makes wool susceptible to moths.
-These insects, if allowed to infest wool, feed in the larva stage on the keratin protein present only in animal fibers.
+The same chemistry that makes wool fibre resilient and durable and lets it breathe and shed wrinkles also makes wool susceptible to moths.
+These insects, if allowed to infest wool, feed in the larva stage on the keratin protein present only in animal fibres.
 Since the insect larvae are attracted to areas of the cloth that are soiled with food stains and body oil, clothing kept clean in storage is the most effective protection.
-Additional prevention can be achieved by taking the following precautions: Have your woolens cleaned before packing them away.
+Additional prevention can be achieved by taking the following precautions: Have your woollens cleaned before packing them away.
 Cleaning will also kill larvae.
 Brush clothing after each wearing.
 This will not only revive the nap but will help rid clothing of insect infestation.
 Keep closets, dresser drawers and trunks clean.
 Pack clothes in airtight containers – well-sealed garment bags or boxes and trunks with secure lids.
 Cold storage in temperatures of 40 degrees (4° C) or lower further discourages infestation.